vele616/monorepo/packages/company/website/content/blog/how-to-clone-object-in-javascript.md

 ```

-The type of variable drinks is an object, which means variable foods in the line `var foods = drinks;` becomes a reference to the value of the variable drinks.
+The type of variable 'drinks' is an object, which means variable 'foods' in the line `var foods = drinks;` becomes a reference to the value of the variable 'drinks'.

-When you change the value of the properties of variable foods in the lines `foods.cocktail = '🍤'; foods.coffee = '🧁'; foods.beer = '🍖';`, it changes the value of properties of variable drinks.
+When you change the value of the properties of variable 'foods' in the lines `foods.cocktail = '🍤'; foods.coffee = '🧁'; foods.beer = '🍖';`, it changes the value of properties of variable 'drinks'.

-Passing by reference complicates the cloning process of the objects, you cannot use a simple variable assignment to copy a non-primitive value.
+'Passing by reference' complicates the cloning process of the objects, you cannot use a simple variable assignment to copy a non-primitive value.

-Hopefully, the next examples will help you to learn some of the techniques how to clone objects.
-When working with objects, the `=` operator creates an 'alias' to the original object, it doesn’t create a new object.
-We call this passing by reference.
+Hopefully, the next examples will help you learn some of the techniques for cloning objects.

 <br>